Massachusetts Avenue (Washington, D.C.)

-Massachusetts Avenue is a major diagonal transverse road in Washington, D.C., and the Massachusetts Avenue Historic District is a historic district that includes part of it.
+Massachusetts Avenue is a major diagonal transverse road in Washington, D.C., United States.
+The Massachusetts Avenue Historic District is a historic district that includes part of it.

-Appearing in Peter Charles L'Enfant's original plan, Massachusetts Avenue crosses three of Washington's four quadrants.
+Massachusetts Avenue was part of Pierre Charles L'Enfant's original plan for the development of Washington, D.C.
+The avenue crosses three of Washington, D.C.'s four quadrants.
 It intersects every major north–south street and passes numerous Washington landmarks.
-It is a landmark itself, long considered the northern boundary of the downtown as well as home of Washington's Embassy Row.
+Massachusetts Avenue represents the northern boundary of downtown and the city's Embassy Row.

-Massachusetts Avenue is tied with Pennsylvania Avenue as the widest road in the District, at 160 ft.
-The two roads run in parallel through much of the city, Massachusetts about seven blocks north of Pennsylvania.
-Massachusetts Avenue was long Washington's premier residential street, as Pennsylvania was once its most sought-after business address.
-Both streets were named after states with prominent roles in the American Revolution: Massachusetts and Pennsylvania.
+Massachusetts Avenue is tied with Pennsylvania Avenue as the widest road in Washington, D.C., at 160 ft.
+The two roads run in parallel through much of the city, Massachusetts about seven blocks north of Pennsylvania Avenue.
+Massachusetts Avenue was long considered the city's premier residential street, and Pennsylvania Avenue was its most sought-after business address.
+The two avenues are named Massachusetts and Pennsylvania, two states that played a leading role in securing American independence in the American Revolution and the subsequent Revolutionary War.

-The historic district is an 81 acre area that includes 150 contributing buildings and 3 contributing structures.
-It was listed on the National Register of Historic Places in 1985.
+The historic district is an 81 acre area in Northwest Washington, D.C. that includes 150 contributing buildings and three contributing structures.
+In 1985, Massachusetts Avenue was listed on the National Register of Historic Places.
 It includes multiple properties that are individually listed on the National Register.